Antoine-François Bertrand de Molleville: Youth

 Antoine-François Bertrand de Molleville was received as a conseiller to the Parlement de Toulouse in 1766.
 His secretary was Bernard François Balssa, father of Honoré de Balzac, still in de Moleville's service in 1771.

-Antoine-François Bertrand de Molleville served his apprentice in the school of minister Maupeou.
+Bertrand de Molleville served his apprentice in the school of minister Maupeou.
 He was maîtres des requêtes in 1774.

-In 1775 Bertrand de Molleville defended the memoir of his ancestor chancellor Jean Bertrand, seigneur de Frazin, attacked by Condorcet in his Éloge du chancelier de L'Hôpital, but he only published this apology after having communicated it to Condorcet lui-même.
+In 1775, Bertrand de Molleville defended the memoir of his ancestor chancellor Jean Bertrand, seigneur de Frazin, attacked by Condorcet in his Éloge du chancelier de L'Hôpital, but he only published this apology after having communicated it to Condorcet lui-même.

-Antoine-François Bertrand de Molleville was made Intendant de Bretagne in 1784.
+Bertrand de Molleville was made Intendant de Bretagne in 1784.

 Intendant de Bretagne (1784-89)

 In 1788, along with the Commander of Rennes, Governor Molleville went to Brittany to announce the royal edict that the Breton Parliament was abolished.
 The entire town turned out, and rumors began to spread that it wasn't a royal edict but a power move by the governor.
 Fighting broke out, civilians fighting soldiers, and rioters were able to get a noose around Molleville's neck, but he was saved at the last second by the Commander throwing down his sword into the street, saying he refused to fight the people, and by fraternizing with the masses, cooling tensions and saving the governor.
 Later in the same year, when the Pont Neuf was covered in troops preparing for the Revolution, he remarked he saw "those who later on took part in all the popular movements of the Revolution."